(Editor’s note: This guest post is contributed by Yoav Vilner.)

 Have you ever compared today’s digital world to that of the 1990s?
 If a tech geek from that era could have received a glimpse of the technology we use nowadays, he wouldn’t be wrong to equate it to a futuristic sci-fi world that he’d have only read about in novels.

-With each passing year, technology that was once with in the reach of tech elites only is becoming more accessible to those with limited technical skills.
-In a few short years, we could see basic mobile app development become available to anyone with a few hours and an idea.
+With each passing year, the technology that was once within reach of tech elites only is becoming more accessible to those with limited technical skills.
+In a few short years, we could see essential mobile app development become available to anyone with a few hours and an idea.

 So, in this article, I will tell you the reasons that’ll make application development a skill so common that even grandmas will be able to create an app in the near future.
 Let’s read on.

 In the 1990s, a ten-year-old building his website was seen as a premonition of technical greatness.
 His parents would probably have compared him to Bill Gates and secretly counted down the days until their millionaire son paid for their comfortable retirement.